m0nadic/readings/Practical Monitoring.md

 - Smashing

 ## Nyquist–Shannon sampling theorem
 > To measure outage of 2 minutes, you must be collecting data in minuite-long intervals.
-Thus to measure availability down too one second, you must be collecting data in sub-second intervals, That is why reporting SLA better than 99% is so difficult.
+Thus to measure availability down to one second, you must be collecting data in sub-second intervals, That is why reporting SLA better than 99% is so difficult.

 ---